-Tibetan Pigs, from the Qinghai-Tibet Plateau, are especially
+Tibetan Pigs, from the Qinghai-Tibet Plateau, are especially adapted to

-meat has a marble appearance and meat with a special flavor.
+marble appearance and meat with a special flavor.

-Tibetan Pigs are not very heavy (about 35 kg in mature
+Tibetan Pigs are not very heavy (about 35 kg in mature animals.).
+They

-quick responses for guarding against attack from other animals.They have a narrow head and a long straight snout, to facilitate searching for feeds under the ground.
+guarding against attack from other animals.They have a narrow head and a long straight snout, to facilitate searching for feeds under the ground.

-They have a black hair coat, with long and dense bristles
+They have a black hair coat, with long and dense bristles (length 12 cm,

-Tibetan Pigs have highly
+Tibetan Pigshave highly

 developed digestive organs; the length of the intestine is about 36 times its

-own body length .This is presumably a mechanism responsible for the pig's ability
+own body length .This is presumably a mechanism responsible for the pig's

-breeds, 7 to 10 percent).
+pig breeds, 7 to 10 percent).